zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 }
 ```

-`Hello` extends `HelloGenerator` and uses its internal function to create the string.
-HelloGenerator has an empty JSON ABI, because it has no public functions.
+`Hello` extends `HelloGenerator` and uses its internal function to create the string. `HelloGenerator` has an empty JSON ABI, because it has no public functions.
 Try and change `internal` to `private` at `helloQuiet` and you will get a compiler error.

 ### Custom modifiers

 The documentation on custom modifiers can be found [here](http://solidity.readthedocs.io/en/latest/contracts.html#function-modifiers).
-The main differences between (internal) functions and custom modifiers is that modifier code is automatically inlined, and that they are not added in the function body, but along with the other function modifiers.

-As an example of how modifiers can be utilized, here are three different ways to to the same guard to a function:
+As an example of how modifiers can be utilized, here are three different ways to create the same function:

 ```
 contract GuardedFunctionExample1 {